When her daughter was preschool, Rebecca Spencer experienced something many parents and caregivers are familiar with: the power of & # 39; nap.

 In a recent study, Bolinger and his colleagues have proved negative and neutral images to children between 8 and 11 years.
 Children showed their emotional response chosen by simple drawings & # 39; people.

 - 5 tips for getting good sleep, long and deep

 Later, some children are born and others were not.
 The researchers checked the physiology of their brain through electrodes from the next room.

 The next morning, the children saw the same image, as well as some new ones.
 And compared with children who remained awake, children sleptu best checked their emotional responses.

-This research suggests that sleep helps crystallises emotional information and control how it makes us feel.
+This research suggests that sleep helps to crystallize and emotional information to control and makes us feel.
 And this effect happen quickly.